 All first-year applicants are automatically considered for merit scholarships; no additional application is required.Transfer students are not eligible for merit-based scholarships.
 Scholarship winners will receive notification of their awards on a rolling basis through the end of April.
 Please note that only merit scholarship winners are notified.

 Financial aid is not available to international transfer applicants, and international transfer students must be able to document that they are able to fully finance their education at UChicago.

 The University of Chicago has, from its inception, been a place where the best and brightest minds from around the world can gather to shape ideas, produce new knowledge, and contribute to the betterment of human life.
 Our community has been deliberately inclusive, because it is from the widest possible range of perspectives and viewpoints that the most innovative ideas can be proposed, tested, and debated.
 We are committed to assembling a community of talented individuals regardless of their backgrounds, financial circumstances, or national origins.
 This commitment is further discussed in President Zimmer’s statement on diversity.

 In this context, the University of Chicago considers for admission students from around the world.
-All students who apply, regardless of citizenship and including undocumented students, are considered for admission to the University and for every type of private financial aid for which they may qualify.
-In accordance with the law, the University admits, enrolls, and applies similar private aid policies to our undocumented students.
-Undocumented students should follow the instructions in the “Required Forms” section and submit a completed International Student Financial Aid Application (ISFAA) to be considered for financial aid.
+All students who apply, regardless of citizenship and including undocumented students, are considered for admission to the University and for every type of private financial aid for which they may qualify and apply.
+Undocumented students should follow the instructions in the “Required Materials” section and submit a completed International Student Financial Aid Application (ISFAA) to be considered for financial aid.